fsprojects/TestDynamo/README.md

 #### AwaitAllSubscribers

-The `Api.Database`, `Api.GlobalDatabase` and `ITestDynamoClient` have `AwaitAllSubscribers` methods to pause test execution until all subscribers have executed.
-This method will throw any exceptions that were experienced within subscribers and were not propagated synchronously
+The `Api.Database`, `Api.GlobalDatabase` and `AmazonDynamoDBClient` have `AwaitAllSubscribers` methods to pause test execution until all subscribers have executed.
+This method will throw any exceptions that were experienced within subscribers and were not propagated synchronously.
+For `AmazonDynamoDBClient`, the `AwaitAllSubscribers` method is an extension method.

 ### Global Database

-The global database models an aws account with a collection of regions.
+The global database models an AWS account with a collection of regions.
 Each region is an [`Api.Database`](#database).
-It is used test global table functionality
+It is used to test global table functionality

 Creating global tables is a synchonous operation.
-The global table will be ready to use as soon as the `ITestDynamo` client returns a response.
+The global table will be ready to use as soon as the `AmazonDynamoDBClient` client returns a response.

 ```C#
 using TestDynamo;